Coiot/cbr-main/src/albums/episode2.md

   slide_url: https://latest.civbattleroyale.tv/season1-episode2-scene63.jpg
   narration: "<p>Nyatsimba Mutota builds the Pyramids, further beautifying the bountiful,
     oh-so-peaceful lands of Zimbabwe.
-It’s not an especially useful wonder, but it’s at least a sign their production is top-notch — and I’ll take those signs where I can, because their army is still non-existent.
+It’s not an especially useful wonder, but it’s at least a sign their production is top-notch—and I’ll take those signs where I can, because their army is still non-existent.
 We’ve not got a clear look at Ndongo for a while, but I know I’ll be scouring the video to see how much of a threat Nzinga poses right now, as Zimbabwe is looking ever more glass than cannon.</p>"